AIoT-MLSys-Lab/AIoT-Survey/README.md

 ### ToDo (05/09/2023)
 * Keep adding papers into the list.
 * Put the papers under their correct categories.
 Create new categories if the papers do not fit the current ones.
-* Add the link of the open source codes if the paper has one.
+* Add the link of the open source codes (e.g., github repo) if the paper has one.
+* Add datasets, benchmarks used by the papers.

 ## What is AIoT?
 Artificial Intelligence of Things (AIoT) is one of the most exciting areas that lies at the intersection of Artificial Intelligence (AI) and Internet of Things (IoT).